retry51776/notes/psychlogy/README.md

 - Decision fatigue
 > The reason for Brand, Company, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.

+- When leader w strong ego, their ability is ceiling of their team.

+## Framework
+> Life is a video game

+> You `player` have to make decision what you want to collect `or not collect`, where you explore, which equipments to carry `RIGHT equipments > more equipments`, which relationships to establish;
+>
+> During the game, your character may collect equipments `Money, Skill, Principal, Value`;
+>
+>> IMO: Too many `equipments` will be counter productive, just like too many junks in hoarder house.
+Right principle is determent by your **PROBLEM** `game`.
+>
+>> IMO: Money amplify person true nature `Money is like mushroom in super mario, turn you bigger`.
+>
+>> IMO: Hardest problem to overcome is player control bug `mental disability`.
+>
+>> IMO: Lack of education & recognize pattern `Player don't know game rule/pattern`.
+>
+> Happiness comes from player, not character in game; Many player don't understand player himself, or confused between player and character.
+>
+> The only resource player have is time.

 # Personal Value
 - Don't trust, verify.